Alcoholism Addiction Treatment

 - Financial or legal problems such as DUIs due to alcohol abuse

 - Compromised relationships because of alcohol abuse

-- Compromised work status or performance due to alcohol intake
+- Compromised work status or performance due to drinking

-- Feeling unable to stop drinking once one begins
+- Feeling unable to quit drinking once you start (binge drinking)

-- Putting oneself or others in danger when drinking
+- Putting yourself or others in danger when drinking

 - Drinking alone or hiding or lying about alcohol consumption